• Listen Up: Stephenie Meyer is a Karen

 An analysis of Twilight by Stephenie Meyer

-For the bar to be set at Bechdel-Wallace, the bare minimum, Twilight barely passes this test.
-There are many women characters, each with a name.
-However, it is the subject matter of their conversations that leaves the quality of their friendships devoid of…well, friendship.
+Twilight barely passed the Bechdel-Wallace test, a low standard for women’s representation in media.
+There are many women characters, each with a name; however, the subject matter of their conversations leaves the quality of their interactions devoid of…well, friendship.
 For this reason, I need to specify that I only counted conversations containing actual dialogue.
 I did not count conversations summations (like the one below) as a conversation between two characters:

 “I couldn’t remember her name, so I smiled and nodded as she prattled about teachers and classes.
 I didn’t try to keep up.”